 Our editor-in-chief, Michael Gold, is a champion of the free press and serves as the eyes and ears of the public, reporting news in our community.
 He is considered expert in local politics and shares that experience with readers from a conservative, non-sugar-coated point-of-view.
 Our writers have decades of experience in St Johns County, and our editor, a St Augustine native, has more than 50-years involvement in our community.

-Historic City News has developed, over the past ten-years, from a periodic newsletter, to an interactive platform seven-years ago, to a polished collaborative that is read by some of the area’s most influential citizens.
+Over the past 15-years, our publication has developed into an interactive platform that is read by some of the area’s most influential citizens.